george24601/notes/java/springCloud/aop.md

 ### Service

 This annotation is used on a class. @Service marks a Java class that performs some service, such as executing business logic, performing calculations, and calling external APIs.
-This annotation is a specialized form of the@Component annotation intended to be used in the service layer.
+This annotation is a specialized form of the@Component annotation intended to be used in the service layer. better meaning, more specific than component

 ### Repository
 This annotation is used on Java classes that directly access the database.
 The @Repository annotation works as a marker for any class that fulfills the role of repository or Data Access Object.